 In this channel, we noticed an upward trend in flux at the beginning of the observation, possibly due to telescope settling, which we do not model.
 We clipped 2300 initial data points (\sim 38 minutes of observation), the smallest number of points consistent with the minimal SDNR.
 The 2.50 pixel aperture radius minimizes SDNR (Figure \ref{fig:ch2-SDNR}).

-To remove intrapixel variability, the BLISS bin size is 0.016 pixels, ignoring bins with less than 4 points.
-The ramp models indicate a negligible ramp variation.
-The lowest BIC value corresponds to the model without a ramp (Table \ref{table:Ch2-ramps}).
-The no-ramp model is 78 times more probable than the linear model.
+To remove intrapixel variability, the BLISS bin size is 0.016 pixels, ignoring bins with less than four points.
+The lowest BIC value corresponds to the model without a ramp (Table \ref{table:Ch2-ramps}), which is 78 times more probable than the linear model.